 I manage a team of quality assurance specialists.
 Some of the responsibilities I have are to develop and maintain the quality assurance criteria, and that’s based on the compliance requirements from different agencies and the evolving requirements from the operations team.

-We also conduct call and performance evaluations to ensure our Certified Debt Specialists are representing and providing complete and accurate information throughout the client’s entire journey.
+We also conduct call and performance evaluations to ensure our Consolidation Specialists are representing and providing complete and accurate information throughout the client’s entire journey.
 Not only do we listen to the consultation calls, but we listen to the onboarding calls and debt resolution calls.
 We aim for seamless communication all the way from when we first say “hello” to a client to their program graduation.

 What is your favorite part about working with your team?